• Skip to primary navigation

 • How to Treat Rising Damp

-Damp - how to treat rising damp - DIY Doctor shows you how to treat rising damp with easy and effective rising damp solutions, including DIY rising damp treatments and more
+Damp - how to treat rising damp - DIY Doctor shows you how to identify & treat rising damp with easy and effective rising damp solutions, including DIY rising damp treatments

 • Tanking Wet or Damp Walls

-Damp - tanking walls - Tanking wet or damp walls - How to solve wet and damp walls with tanking, what methods are there of tanking and information on installing air gap membranes
+Damp - tanking walls - Tanking wet or damp walls - How to solve wet and damp walls with tanking and what different methods of tanking and membranes there are

 • How to Treat Wet Walls in Your House

-Damp and wet walls - How to treat damp and wet walls in your home - Let DIY Doctor show you how to identify the cause of your wet walls, with a discussion of remedies to dry out damp and cold spots on your walls and eliminate any damp in your walls for good
+Damp and wet walls - How to treat damp and wet walls in your home - Let DIY Doctor show you how to identify the cause of your wet walls and then resolve the issue that is causing them

 • Diagnosing Damp

-Damp issues - How to diagnose damp and the causes of damp issues - Diagnosing damp and damp treatment - Find out all about how to diagnose damp issues, what causes damp and how to treat them successfully to ensure that they never come back again
+Damp issues - How to diagnose damp and the causes of damp issues - Find out all about how to diagnose damp issues, what causes damp and how to treat them successfully to ensure that they never come back again

 • Repairing Plaster and Render

-Damp proofing - replastering specifications - Plastering after chemical damp treatment - How to carry out repairs to rendering or re-plastering walls after damp treatment or DPC injection
+Damp proofing - replastering specifications - Learn all about how to carry out repairs to walls, render and plaster after damp treatment or chemical DPC injection

 • Vertrical damp proof course

-Dpc - vertical dpc - Vertical DPC Installation - Find out how to install a vertical damp proof course around your windows and doors and stop damp travelling sideways through adjoining surfaces
+Dpc - vertical dpc - Find out how to install a vertical damp proof course around your windows and doors and stop damp travelling through adjoining surfaces

 • What is Efflorescence or Salting and Preventing Efflorescence from Reoccurring

-Efflorescence - Find out what causes efflorescence and how to prevent it from appearing on brickwork and plaster and then how to repair any damage caused to internal surfaces in our easy to follow guide
+Efflorescence - Find out what causes efflorescence and how to prevent it from appearing on brickwork, plaster, concrete and masonry surfaces

 • Removing Black Mould from a Bathroom Ceilings

-Mould - removing black mould from ceilings - Black Mould - This can be a real eyesore so this guide shows how to deal with and treat black mould on ceiling and walls and in bathrooms and showers
+Mould - removing black mould from ceilings - Black mould is a real eyesore so this guide shows how to deal with and treat black mould on ceiling and walls and in bathrooms and showers

 • Ventilation Ducting for Kitchens and Bathrooms